jacksimmons/tank-engine/README.md

 # Project Building
 - Build the `TankEditor` project for the Editor (UI).
 - Build the `TankPlayer` project for the Standalone Player (no UI).

+# Scripting
+- Lua is supported for scripting.
+- Auto-generated documentation for [LuaLS](https://github.com/LuaLS/lua-language-server) is created under TankLuaDocs at engine runtime.
+- You need to use LuaLS to benefit from these type hints.

 # References
 ### Tutorials